-- Lockout/tagout doors prevent injury caused by inadvertently opening doors during a pulsing cycle and/or exposure to hazardous dust.
+- Lockout/Tagout doors prevent injury or exposure caused by inadvertently opening doors during a pulsing cycle.

 - Where highly toxic dust is being handled, a bag-in/bag-out (BIBO) containment system may be required to isolate workers from used filters during change-out.